 Pipelines are the safest form of transportation, according to National Transportation Safety Board and Department of Transportation statistics.
 Without pipelines, energy products such as gasoline, diesel, natural gas and propane would have to be transported by truck, rail and waterways at a much greater risk to the public and the environment.

 The safety of interstate pipelines is regulated by the Department of Transportation's Pipeline and Hazardous Materials Safety Administration.
-The DOT imposes a broad range of rigorous standards and inspection requirements for pipeline design, material specifications, construction standards, and maintenance and testing requirements.
+The DOT imposes a broad range of rigorous standards and inspection requirements for pipeline design, material specifications, construction, maintenance and testing.

 We Build Safety into Our Pipelines